Socket#

 }

-// ... exchange plaintext ...
+// ... exchange SMTP plaintext ...

-// Upgrade to TLS
+// upgrade to TLS

 Certificate verification#

-// Enable peer verification
+// enable peer verification (disabled by default)

 socket.setVerify(true);